amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

 Do this for all the nodes, i.e. Every Node must be able to connect to any node (including itself) using ssh (postgres ----> postgres user).

-#### Create extension on the primary server's template1 database
+#### Create extension on the primary server's (1st node) template1 and postgres databases
 You must install and create the extensions in each database where you plan to use pgPool-II.
+ This shall be done on the 1st node which we set it as our primary server at the initial Installation and configuration.
+When recovering the other nodes from the 1st node, all primary node's data including these extensions will be transferred to the other nodes.

-To ensure all extensions are available for future databases, you can add the extension to the template1 database.
+To ensure that all extensions are available for future databases, you can add the extensions to the template1 database.

 ```pgsql
 \c postgres